-Note 2(X) - going concern: whether there are material uncertainties that may cast significant doubt on the entity's ability to continue as a going concern [...]
+Note 2(X) - going concern: whether there are material uncertainties that may cast significant

-IAS 1.122, IU 07-14, Insights 1.2.80.10

-This appendix illustrates one possible example of disclosures in a close-call scenario.
-Additional illustrative examples of going concern disclosures are provided in our COVID-19 supplement.
+IAS 1.122, IU 07-14, Insights 1.2.85.10 This appendix illustrates one possible example of disclosures in a close-call scenario.
+Additional illustrative examples of going concern disclosures are provided in our COVID-19 supplement (September 2020).

-IAS 1.122, Insights 1.2.80.10 In some cases, management may conclude that there are no material uncertainties that require disclosure in accordance with paragraph 25 of IAS 1.
+In some cases, management may conclude that there are no material uncertainties that require disclosure in accordance with paragraph 25 of IAS 1.
 However, reaching that conclusion involved significant judgement (i.e. a 'close-call' scenario).
 In these cases, a question arises about whether any disclosures are required.
 The IFRS Interpretations Committee discussed this issue and noted that the disclosure requirements in paragraph 122 of IAS 1 apply to the judgements made in concluding that there are no material uncertainties related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
+To meet these disclosure requirements, in our view similar information to that in respect of material uncertainties (see first three points in 12.83.10 in Insights into IFRS) may be relevant to the users' understanding of the entity's financial statements.